datatravelandexperiments/fna/doc/fna.md

 ## Factories

 A ‘factory’ defines how a text attribute value is interpreted.
-There are two factories:
+There are three factories:

 - `raw`:
   The value text is retained as-is.
-- `typed`:
+- `typed` or `loose`:
   The value text is potentially interpreted according to the associated key.
   [In some cases](keys.md), this provides additional semantic features like normalization or URL representation, but this can come with restrictions on the accepted text.
+If the supplied value is not suitable for the associated type, it is retained as-is, untyped.
+  This is the default.
+- `strict`:
+  Typed, but it is an error if the supplied value is not suitable.

 ## Modes